antaires/ROS_Localisation_WHERE_AM_I/README.md

 ## About

 A robotics project using ROS, Gazebo, C++ and Monte Carlo Localization to determine a robot's location inside a simulated world.
+The particles are visualized on a 2D map of the 3D simulated world.

 ## Tools
 * ROS